-Taking care of a valuable collection when moving in Vancouver
+Taking care of a valuable collection when moving

 There are already plenty of things to account for in a move, so it’s important to ensure your collectibles stay in the spotlight.
 If you are the owner of a collection, whether it be sentimental or high-value (likely both!), you’ll want to make sure everything is accounted for.